-Objective Result International / national actions Priority Timescale Means of verification Responsibility I+II+III / 2 A sustainable and stable target population is maintained If the threshold target is breached in one or other direction, a contingency review is enacted Population monitoring If population size is outside the threshold for a number of consecutive years, the PfG International Species Management Group agrees to take the necessary action Essential Short Population monitoring data published and data incorporated in to predictive models Alert Action Plan published, if required PfG International Species Management Group I+II+III / 2 Harvest management is optimised to maintain sustainable and stable population size Predictive models to identify harvest impact on the population.
+Objective Result International / national actions Priority Timescale Means of verification Responsibility stable target population is maintained If the threshold target is breached in one or other direction, a contingency review is enacted If population size is outside the threshold for a number of consecutive years, the PfG International Working Group agrees to take the necessary action published and data incorporated in to predictive models Alert Action Plan published, if required Working Group I+II+III / 2 Harvest management is optimised to maintain sustainable and stable population size Predictive models to identify harvest impact on the population.
 Results communicated to relevant national authority in range states.
 Ensure international and national hunting regulations are agreed and adjusted accordingly.
 Essential Short Publication of international / national hunting regulations.
-PfG International Species Management Group Relevant national authority in range states.
+PfG International Working Group Relevant national authority in range states.
 Collection of annual hunting bag statistics within PfG hunting range states.
 Feedback information into predictive models.
 High Short Publication of hunting bag statistics and data incorporated in to predictive models Relevant national authority in range states.
-International. national and local hunting associations PfG International Species Management Group
+International. national and local hunting associations PfG International Working Group

-Objective Result International / national actions Priority Timescale Means of verification Responsibility I+II+III / 2 No breeding by pink- footed geese on the mainland of Norway.
+I+II+III / 2 No breeding by pink- footed geese on the mainland of Norway.
 Development and implementation of program for eradication in Norway, as necessary.
-Medium Medium Management plan published.
+Medium Medium National/local management plan published.
 Relevant national authority in Norway.
 IV / 3 Hunting is conducted in a sustainable manner Promote 'wise use' hunting & 'best practices' for the organization of PfG hunting at national and local levels.
 High Short Publication of guidelines, training programs and local codes of conduct.
-International. national & local hunting associations PfG International Species Management Group Ensure that the 'crippling rate' is kept at an agreed minimum within all PfG hunting range states.
+International. national & local hunting associations PfG International Working Group Ensure that the 'crippling rate' is kept at an agreed minimum within all PfG hunting range states.
 Maintain monitoring of proportion of population carrying shotgun pellets in tissue Medium Short Monitoring data published and reported to relevant authorities and organizations.
-Aarhus University / PfG International Species Management Group I/4 The overall natural migration pattern, behaviour and seasonal distribution by the population is not disturbed by human activities.
-Ensure human activities within range states do not adversely impact seasonal distribution pattern in areas of international importance for PfG, e.g. land use, agricultural practises and hunting High Medium Publication of arrival and departure dates, seasonal numbers at national/regional levels.
+Aarhus University / PfG International Working Group I/4 The overall natural migration pattern, behaviour and seasonal distribution by the population is not disturbed by human activities.
+Ensure human activities within range states do not adversely impact seasonal distribution pattern in areas of international importance for PfG, e.g. land use, agricultural practises and hunting Maintain regular monitoring & observations of geese in range states outside the breeding grounds.
+Evaluation of actions on distribution and PfG High Medium Publication of arrival and departure dates, seasonal numbers at national/regional levels.
 Modelling evaluation published.
-PfG International Species Management Group Relevant national authority in range states.
-Maintain regular monitoring & observations of geese in range states outside the
+PfG International Working Group Relevant national authority in range states.